Myndex/TuttleAndButtle/README.md

 ## Rebuttal to Yatil's "WCAG 3 is not ready yet"

 Early December of 2021, Eric Eggert (Yatil) continued his derisive commentary regarding new contrast methods proposed in WCAG 3.
-This opinion piece has been re-used and re-posted over the last few years by others of a small pack of individuals that have been actively obstructing the improvement of readability and visual accessibility standards.
+This opinion piece has been re-used and re-posted over the last few years by others of a small group of individuals that have been actively obstructing the improvement of readability and visual accessibility standards.
 We refer to them collectively as _"the obstructionists"_.

 The piece itself is of little value, but it has come to our attention that it is being used as a reference, cited to obstruct the progress of actual accessibility research.
 As such, it needs to be challenged.
 It does not contain facts, but rather is a string of provocative logical fallacies, as discussed below, on a line by line basis.